trailofbits/empirehacking.nyc/README.md

 ### Where

-Once it is safe to meet again, our in-person events will take place at locations in lower Manhattan and Brooklyn.
+Our in-person events will take place at locations in lower Manhattan and Brooklyn.
 Check [Meetup](https://www.meetup.com/Empire-Hacking/) for the latest available information.
 Have a great space for future events?
 Ask us about [hosting](/about/#host-a-meetup).

 ### When